tophefo/IpCamera/README.md

 **HLS Http Live Streaming**

 Cameras with h264 format streams can have this copied into the HLS format which can be used to stream to Chromecasts and also display in browsers that support this format using the webview or Habpanel items.
 Apple devices have excellent support for HLS due to the standard being invented by Apple.
-Some browsers like Chrome require a plugin to be installed and before being able to display the video.
+Some browsers like Chrome require a plugin to be installed before being able to display the video.

-To use the new steaming features, you need to:
+To use the HLS steaming features, you need to:
-1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the features off.
+1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the feature off.
 2. Add any IPs that need access to the ``IP_WHITELIST`` surrounding each one in brackets (see below example).
 Internal IPs will trigger a warning in the logs if they are not in the whitelist, however external IPs or localhost will not trigger a warning in the logs as they are completely ignored and the binding will refuse to connect to them.
 This is a security feature.
 3. Ensure ffmpeg is installed.
 4. For cameras that do not auto detect the H264 stream which is done for ONVIF cameras, you will need to use the ``FFMPEG_INPUT`` and provide a http or rtsp link.
 This is used for both the HLS and animated GIF features.